heitornolla/heitornolla/README.md

 - 😄 Pronouns: he/him.

 ## About Myself:
-I'm a Sofware Development intern INPO, where I work with solutions tailored to Operations Research and Logistics.
+I'm a Sofware Development intern at INPO, where I work with solutions tailored to Operations Research and Logistics.
 I am pursuing a bachelor's degree in Information Systems from Unicamp.

 ## Professional Experiences